hpcaubuserguide/hpcaub_userguide/userdoc/octopus/large_language_models.rst

       phi:latest                          e2fd6321a5fe    1.6 GB    10 months ago
       tinyllama:latest                    2644915ede35    637 MB    10 months ago

-For the latest list check the contant of the directories listed above.
-Note that some models require permission to access them.
+For the latest list check the content of the directories listed above.

 Since downloading large models it time consuming please email ``it.helpdesk@aub.edu.lb`` for additional models that you would like to be